John M. Quinn

 John Michael Quinn (born December 17, 1945) is an American prelate of the Catholic Church.
 He was named as the eighth bishop of the former Diocese of Winona in Minnesota in 2008.
-From 2018 until his retirement in 2022, he served as bishop of the Diocese of Winona-Rochester.
+From 2018 until his retirement in 2022, Quinn served as bishop of the Diocese of Winona–Rochester.
 Quinn previously served as an auxiliary bishop of the Archdiocese of Detroit in Michigan from 2003 to 2008.

 Biography

 Early life

 The youngest of three children, John Quinn was born on December 17, 1945, in Detroit, Michigan to George and Mary Quinn.
 He attended St. Anthony High School and then Sacred Heart Major Seminary in Detroit, obtaining his Bachelor of Philosophy degree.

 Quinn also earned a Master of Divinity degree from St. John's Provincial Seminary in Plymouth, Michigan.
 He received Master of Religious Studies and Master of Systematic Theology degrees from the University of Detroit Mercy.

 Priesthood

-Quinn was ordained to the priesthood for the Archdiocese of Detroit by Bishop Walter Schoenherr on March 17, 1972.
+Quinn was ordained to the priesthood for the Archdiocese of Detroit at St. Raymond's Church in Detroit by Bishop Walter Schoenherr on March 17, 1972.
 He completed his graduate studies at the Catholic University of America in Washington, D.C.
 Quinn served as an associate pastor in parishes in Farmington, Michigan and Harper Woods, Michigan, before becoming pastor of St. Luke's Parish in Detroit.

-In 1990, Quinn was raised by the Vatican to the rank of honorary prelate of his holiness.
-He also served as the archdiocesan director for justice and peace and for education (1990–2003), and Cardinal Adam Maida's delegate to Sacred Heart Seminary (where Quinn was an adjunct member of the faculty).
+In 1990, the Vatican raised Quinn to the rank of honorary prelate.
+He served as the archdiocesan director for justice and peace and for education (1990–2003), and as Cardinal Adam Maida's delegate to Sacred Heart Seminary (where Quinn was an adjunct member of the faculty).